Constipation Syndrome; Waning Sex Drive; Ike’s Doctor Declares; Niacinamide B6

 The common syndrome of constipation, calcium deficiency symptoms, and a drift to arthritis is obviously a situation calling for Acidophilus Yeast [Lactic Acid Yeast], a whole wheat regimen, and raw foods that contain phosphatase (all…bran, and cereals only if uncooked, soaked whole wheat or rye as breakfast cereal, raw fruit and juices, raw vegetables and juices, Ostogen [Calcifood] wafers, and Biost tablets).
 A change to raw milk alone has cured wheelchair arthritis cases (though keep in mind the fact that milk, raw or pasteurized, is the commonest offender as an allergen.)

 Citrus juices are out for the victim of arthritis unless grown in neutral soil (like that in the Indian River district of Florida, where seawater seeps in under the trees).
 Otherwise their alkaline ash aggravates the cooked-food alkalosis.
 Phosphatase, the enzyme of raw foods and raw milk, provides free phosphoric acid by splitting the phytates in cereals that are so essential to permitting the body to maintain its acid-alkaline balances.
-[Without phosphatase] the alkaline ash vegetable foods will build up a hyperalkaline state that predisposes to allergic reactions and arthritis, as described in the February issue of this publication.
+Otherwise the alkaline ash vegetable foods will build up a hyperalkaline state that predisposes to allergic reactions and arthritis, as described in the February 1957 issue (Vol. 1, No. 2) of this publication.

 Patients who have been on a low protein diet may be low in carbamide, another physiological salt, and the same schedule with carbamide instead of salt may be preferable.